How much do IT specialists earn in California: immigrants talked about a career in the USA

 The difference between the United States and Ukraine is that the United States hires people for practical experience and skills.
 That is, concrete examples of projects are needed.
-In Ukraine, in my opinion, for theory.
+In Ukraine, in my opinion, for the theory.
 I got some education, made several certifications - that's it, you're cool.

 To know what to teach, you need to understand what happened 10 years ago

 Mobile testing is a popular area.
 Appreciate DevOps and people with cloud expertise.
 Now in IT, everything goes to the cloud, especially after the coronavirus pandemic.
 To understand what will be in trend, you need to look at what happened 10 years ago and what is the trend now.
 For example, we had telephones and we only used them to make calls.
 Now, the telephone means everything from banking to photography.
 Or a car.
-Until recently, it was just a means of transportation, and with the release of Tesla, everyone realized that a machine could be intelligent.
+Until recently, she was just a means of transportation, and with the release of Tesla, everyone realized that a machine could be intelligent.
 If before everyone wanted a Ferrari with a w12 engine, now - a car with an autopilot.
-Because while she is driving, a person can watch Netflix, play games or hold a conference in Zoom.
+Because while she is driving herself, a person can watch Netflix, play games or hold a conference in Zoom.
 Thus, users have a vision of what they want in the future.

 In my opinion, the markets of the future are Automotive, entertainment, cloud services, Data Science and AI.
 This is something without which it is impossible to imagine the world.
 Therefore, testers need to bet on learning such programming languages as C ++, Java, C #, Python.